Ryszard-Penkala/wwapp/README.md

 For live version click [here](https://wwapp.vercel.app/).

+#Summary
+Aplication created with:
+# React
+# SCSS (module.scss)

 ## To run code on your machine

-Once you download code on your machine, you should run ### `npm install ` in project directory
+Once you download code on your machine, you should run  `npm install ` in project directory.
+Once all dependencies install please use `npm start` script to run app in development mode

 # Getting Started with Create React App